Finnish Defence Forces: Cold War

-Recent history
+Post-1991

 The collapse of the Soviet Union in 1991 did not eliminate the military threat perceived by the government, but the nature of the threat had changed.
 While the concept of total, territorial defence was not dropped, military planning has moved towards the capability to prevent and frustrate a strategic attack toward the vital regions of the country.

-The end of the Cold War also allowed new opportunities which would have previously been seen as breaking Finland's stance of neutrality.
-This has meant for example participation in the War in Afghanistan and the Nordic Battlegroup.
+The end of the Cold War also allowed new opportunities which would have previously been seen as breaking Finland's stance of neutrality, such as participation in the War in Afghanistan and the Nordic Battlegroup.

-With the change in the European security environment brought by the 2022 Russian invasion of Ukraine, Finnish government officials began voicing increasingly strong support for joining NATO; this policy shift is buttressed by polls showing a rapid increase in Finnish citizens' willingness to join NATO.
+With the change in the European security environment brought by the 2022 Russian invasion of Ukraine, Finnish government officials began voicing increasingly strong support for joining NATO, buttressed by polls showing a rapid increase in Finnish citizens' willingness to join NATO.
 NATO Secretary General Jens Stoltenberg voiced his support in April 2022 for the inclusion of Finland into the Euro-Atlantic defence alliance and stated that NATO member countries would likely enthusiastically support a Finland bid for membership.

-On 11 May 2022, UK Prime Minister Boris Johnson and Finnish President Sauli Niinistö signed a new mutual defence agreement "to reinforce their security and fortify northern Europe’s defences, in the face of renewed threats."
+On 11 May 2022, British Prime Minister Boris Johnson and Finnish President Sauli Niinistö signed a new mutual defence agreement "to reinforce their security and fortify northern Europe's defences, in the face of renewed threats."
 This has helped to address concerns within Finland that the delay between application and acceptance to NATO, during which time Finland would not yet be able to invoke NATO Article 5 and may present an opportunity for a Russian invasion.

-On 12 May 2022, President Sauli Niinistö and Prime Minister Sanna Marin issued a joint statement supporting Finland's application for membership of NATO, saying "As a member of NATO, Finland would strengthen the entire defence alliance.
+On 12 May 2022, Niinistö and Prime Minister Sanna Marin issued a joint statement supporting Finland's application for membership of NATO, saying "As a member of NATO, Finland would strengthen the entire defence alliance.
 Finland must apply for NATO membership without delay."
 On 17 May 2022, the Parliament of Finland voted overwhelmingly to apply for membership of NATO, with 188 votes in favour of the motion and 8 against.
-The following morning, The Finnish ambassador to NATO, Klaus Korhonen, formally submitted Finland's application to NATO Secretary General Jens Stoltenberg.
-Sweden also submitted their application at the same time.
+The following morning, the Finnish ambassador to NATO, Klaus Korhonen, formally submitted Finland's application to NATO Secretary General Jens Stoltenberg.
+Sweden also submitted its application at the same time.

-On 29 June 2022, 30 NATO countries extended a formal invitation for Finland along with Sweden to join NATO.
-Both nations received the status of aspiring members while attending the annual NATO summit in Madrid as guest nations.
+On 29 June 2022, thirty NATO countries invited Finland and Sweden to join NATO.
+Both countries received the status of aspiring members while attending the annual NATO summit in Madrid as guest nations.
+Finland became a full NATO member on 4 April 2023.